AndreAmaduzzi/Infusion/README.md

 | **CrossAttention(text_embed)**|
 | **FeedForward**              |

-### Extra: lower resolution architecture
-In addition, we have explored the possibility to reduce the resolution of the original architecture, in order to speed up training and test.
-The **original resolution** architecture we propose shares the same backbone of the original PVD method.
-The table below summarizes all the layers composing this model.
-With the aim of reducing the training and inference time, we have reduced the resolution of the original model.
-In doing so, we have been able to reduce the computation time by a factor of <> during training and inference, without empairing significantly the quality of the generated output.
-The table below shows the layers and parameters of this smaller architecture.

 ### Data
 This model has been trained on [Text2Shape](http://text2shape.stanford.edu/), the only existing dataset with paired 3D shapes and textual descriptions.
 Such dataset is limited to the chair and table categories of ShapeNet.
 Text2Shape provides a total of 75k shape-text pairs, referred to 15032 distint 3D shapes.